typelevel/Laika/docs/using-laika/embedded.md

 and tables of content, see the chapter [Document Structure].

-### Directory Layout Conventions

-When you organize your input and output directories under a common root directory, with the directory containing the markup documents named `source` and the output directory named `target`, you do not have to specify input and output directories separately:

-    Transform from ReStructuredText to HTML withRootDirectory "myDocs"

 ### Merging Multiple Input Directories

 Laika allows to merge multiple directories into a tree structure with